scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 front-end modules and methods for discovering, loading, and executing these modules, remain unspecified.
 As a result, JCPs have adopted diverse third-party module formats, installation procedures, and execution models to support widgets.
-These inconsistencies place the onus on widget authors to ensure cross-platform compatibility.
+These inconsistencies place the onus on widget authors to ensure cross-JCP compatibility.

 JCPs load front-end widget code by searching in various external sources, such as local file systems or Content Distribution Networks (CDNs) while kernel-side